kpnguyen21/erdos-AB-testing/README.md

 - Conversion refers to any action taken online that aligns with a business’s goals, such as filling out a form, making a purchase, or completing a survey.
 In this study, the conversion rate represents the proportion of people who sign up for the subscription.
 - Revenue is a continuous metric that directly impacts the business's bottom line.

-First, we consider conversion rate, which represents the number of conversions within a given timeframe and is typically expressed as a percentage.
+First, we consider `conversion rate`, which represents the number of conversions within a given timeframe and is typically expressed as a percentage.
 For example, if 100 visitors access a website and 10 make a purchase, the conversion rate is 10%.
 This metric helps businesses assess how effectively their website converts visitors into customers.

-Secondly, we also conduct an A/B test on revenue, as a high conversion rate does not necessarily imply high revenue.
+Secondly, we also conduct an A/B test on `revenue`, as a high conversion rate does not necessarily imply high revenue.
 For example, Amour Beauty Box may have more people signing up for the monthly box, resulting in a high conversion rate but lower revenue.
 Conversely, if fewer people sign up but opt for annual payments, it would yield a lower conversion rate but higher revenue.

 <h4 id="H0">Null hypotheses and Alternative hypotheses</h4>